 Investors are seeing less and less of a distinction between public and private credit, and instead are looking for experienced credit managers who can provide access to a complete range of credit solutions and opportunities."

-MATT DOUGLASS CEO and Senior Managing Director PGIM Private Capital comes with a premium.
-As a result, a growing number of companies are tapping lenders outside of traditional financing channels.
+MATT DOUGLASS CEO and Senior Managing Director PGIM Private Capital of companies are tapping lenders outside of traditional financing channels.

 BLURRING THE LINES BETWEEN PUBLIC AND PRIVATE